Reviewing ServiceMaster (SERV) and Babcock Intl Group (BCKIY)

 |N/A

-ServiceMaster has a beta of 0.95, suggesting that its stock price is 5% less volatile than the S&P 500.
-Comparatively, Babcock Intl Group has a beta of 0.72, suggesting that its stock price is 28% less volatile than the S&P 500.
+Babcock Intl Group has a beta of 0.72, meaning that its share price is 28% less volatile than the S&P 500.
+Comparatively, ServiceMaster has a beta of 0.95, meaning that its share price is 5% less volatile than the S&P 500.

-This table compares ServiceMaster and Babcock Intl Group’s revenue, earnings per share and valuation.
+This table compares Babcock Intl Group and ServiceMaster’s top-line revenue, earnings per share (EPS) and valuation.

 |